ppstxd/False_Positive_Analysis/README.md

 ## 1. Data Preparation

 - Loads and preprocesses predicted fractional map and land cover raster
-- Creates 400 stratified random sampling points total
+- Creates 500 stratified random sampling points in total
 - The points were manually labelled with 1 = crop and 0 = non-crop

 ---